The Jeff Goldblum Blogathon Hosted by

 Directed by Joan Micklin Silver and written by Fred Barron, it features a wonderful ensemble cast of up & comers with a few who have sadly left us much too soon.
 Dealing with relationships and coming to terms with a changing world, it's at the core a newspaper movie for which I've always had a certain fondness for.
 Silver who had directed HESTER STREET in 1977 and would follow this up with CHILLY SCENES OF WINTER (1979) and CROSSING DELANCEY (1988), was one of that wonderful group of women directors who emerged during this period who while getting some attention and major work always just a bit off the mainstream and included Joan Tewkesbury (OLD BOYFRIENDS) and Elaine May (THE HEARTBREAK KID) among others.

 Its 1977 and the staff at The Back Bay Mainline, a Boston-based underground newspaper, are dealing with the trials and tribulations of a changing world and on-again and off-again romances.
-With Nixon gone, the Vietnam War ended and the radicals of the 1960's now moving toward 30 years old and feeling there's no more battles left to fight.
-The staff seems to either on their way out, treading water or with a few hopefuls maybe on their way up.
+With Nixon gone, the Vietnam War ended and the radicals of the 1960's now moving toward 30 years old and feeling there are no more battles left to fight.
+The staff seems to either on their way out, treading water or with a few hopefuls may be on their way up.

 Harry (John Heard) was once the star reporter of the paper but simply seems to be going through the motions while his sometimes girlfriend and the paper's photographer Abbie (Lindsay Crouse) still has a determination to elevate her career.
 She reminds him that he won a journalism award for an expose on nursing homes and she tries to goad him into a new story as the homes are being investigated again but he replies, "It isn't exciting anymore" and "nothing changed before"

-Michael (Stephen Collins) who rose to fame writing stories on the hippie movement is now writing a novel based upon that time and is already acting like a condescending jerk as talks like he's reading from a press releases while his long suffering live-in girlfriend Laura (Gwen Collins) works two jobs to support them both.
+Michael (Stephen Collins) who rose to fame writing stories on the hippie movement is now writing a novel based upon that time and is already acting like a condescending jerk as talks like he's reading from press releases while his long-suffering live-in girlfriend Laura (Gwen Collins) works two jobs to support them both.

 Max (lovingly played by Jeff Goldblum) is the paper's music critic and spends most of his time complaining about his low pay (it's from him the tag line concerning $75.00 most applies) while selling off the promo albums he gets for cash and lecturing in front of groups of rapt teenage female music students about The Beatles and Wallace Stevens.
 Dressed in late 70's baggy clothing (for which most of his money seems to go) is forever railing against the establishment but is the first one to sell out when the time comes.

-The entire cast is excellent with John Heard showing what a criminally underappreciated actor he was and it's interesting to see Michael Collins in non-nice guy role (he has just appeared as Hugh Sloan in ALL THE PRESIDENTS MEN) and Jill Eikenberry relly shines in her too brief role as the receptionist.
+The entire cast is excellent with John Heard showing what a criminally underappreciated actor he was and it's interesting to see Michael Collins in non-nice guy role (he has just appeared as Hugh Sloan in ALL THE PRESIDENTS MEN) and Jill Eikenberry really shines in her too-brief role as the receptionist.

 The film was written by Fred Barron who worked on several underground papers and the film while mostly interior bound does feature some Boston scenery.